 Bit of History

-The story told by Niklas Kuusela, inventor of the Neckpacker concept.
+The story told by Niklas Kuusela, founder & CEO of the Neckpacker brand.

 “After the Easter holiday of 2012 my friends and I were driving back home from the Finnish Lapland where we had been snowboarding and partying for several days.
 The road trip was long and tiring.
 Although I was tired after all our activities, I just couldn’t fall asleep.
 My head was bouncing from one side to the other, against the car window and back to the other side.
 I borrowed an inflatable neck pillow from one of my friends.
 That was a little bit better but I was still too uncomfortable to sleep.
 I couldn’t completely rest my head sideways with the poor lateral support and when my head was tilting forward, the pillow offered almost no support at all.
 I tried turning the pillow around backwards, but then with the pressure on my throat I felt I was choking.